Cannery Row Magazine

 “Just trying to do my part.”

 “Good.
 How’d the group go last night?
-I hear you had them over to your place”
+I hear you had them over at your place”

 “It went well.”

 John stepped back into his office and closed the adjoining door behind him.
 What he had said about last night was not really a lie, although it struck him that way.
 He wasn’t entirely sure that it had gone badly.
-After he had finished, he had opened the floor to questions but there weren’t any.
-He dismissed the group and they collected their Bibles and left.
+After he had finished he'd opened the floor to questions, but there weren’t any.
+He'd dismissed the group and they collected their Bibles and left.
 He had been unable to sleep and went for a jog.
-In his mind he went over his strategy for the fight.
-Upon returning home he was too tired to shower and passed out as soon as he had slid beneath the sheets.
-Probably no mention would be made of what he had said though he expected not all seven would be coming back next week.
+In his mind, he went over his strategy for the fight.
+Upon returning home, he was too tired to shower and passed out as soon as he'd slid beneath the covers.
+Probably no mention would be made of what he had said, though he expected not all seven would be coming back next week.
 Still, he did feel good about what he had said, regardless of the consequences.